China reports 34 new COVID-19 cases among Olympics-related personnel | Health

 - China

-Thirty-four new COVID-19 infected were detected among Olympic Games-related personnel on Jan 29, the organising committee of the Beijing 2022 Winter Games said on Sunday.
+Thirty-four new COVID-19 infections were detected among Olympics-related personnel, the Beijing 2022 Winter Games organizing committee said on Sunday, including Poland's short track medal hopeful Natalia Maliszewska.

-Of those, 13 were athletes or team officials who tested positive after arriving at the airport on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)